kylestengline/pet-finder-mock-up/README.md

 Normally, for apps I build from scratch, there would be at least a 1 to 2 day period of gathering thoughts, writing everything down and making sure to place these ideas into organized, structured notes and when to implement what.
-My first thoughts when doing this mockup, was to simply copy the layouts from Petfinder.com, but I learned very early on that one does not simply do that with a larger scale web app.
-I learned that when building a larger scale applications, whether your mocking another web app or not, requires a lot of organization.
+My first thoughts when doing this mockup was to simply copy the layouts from Petfinder.com.
+I learned very early on that one does not simply do that with a large scale web app.
+I learned that when building a large scale application, whether your mocking another web app or not, requires a lot of organization.
-You have to be able to use some sort of project management template to organize your ideas, pages, test specs, controllers, etc.
+You have to use some sort of project management tool to organize your ideas, views, test specs, controllers, etc.

 ### Hurdle 2 - Advanced Search Form

 For the search form, I didn't use any gems.
-I built the search form from hours of googling, thinking I had a solution (but really didn't), and finally arriving at a tutorial about advanced searchs that greatly helped me understand how they actually work.
-After arriving at the tutorial, I learned a great deal more about modules, rails, scopes, and so, so much more.
+I built the search form from hours of googling, thinking I had a solution (but really didn't), and finally arriving at a tutorial about advanced search forms.
+The tutorial greatly helped me understand how search forms actually work.
+After arriving at the tutorial, I learned a great deal more about modules, models, scope, and so, so much more.

 ## Technologies